DASH-Lab/deepfakeResearch/README.md

 ## Introduction

-This repository provides a list a list of publiscations from [DASHLab](https://dash-lab.github.io/) about Deepfakes.
+This repository provides a list a list of publications from [DASHLab](https://dash-lab.github.io/) about Deepfakes.

 ### Dataset
 Our published datasets of deepfakes.